bettinasosa/bettinasosa/README.md

 - 👋 Hi, I’m @bettinasosa
 - 👀 I’m interested in DLTs, digital identity management and ML
 - 🌱 I’m currently working @Catapult as a founding full stack software engineer
-- 💞️ I’m looking to collaborate in the web3 community specifically with DAOs
+- 💞️ I’m looking to collaborate in the web3 community specifically in defi
 - 📫 How to reach me bettinasosarohl@gmail.com

 <!---